 The first records of Hymenoptera’s deposit of specimens at MZUSP correspond to the material collected by Hermann von Ihering and Hermann von Lüderwaldt at the beginning of the 20th century, when the collections still belonged to the Museu Paulista da Universidade de São Paulo (known as Museu do Ipiranga), as part of its Zoology section.
 These researchers maintained close ties with colleagues from abroad, exchanging material with their European and North American colleagues such as Carlo Emery, Auguste Forel, Felix Santschi, William M. Wheeler, Gustav Mayr, Carlo Menozzi, and Marion R. Smith.
 Several species collected in Brazil were described by the above-mentioned authors who often sent the type specimens back to São Paulo, contributing to the formation and qualification of the collection.
 The collection also includes specimens collected by Ernesto Garbe, Fritz Plaumann, Karol Lenko, Travassos Filho, Ricardo von Diringshofen, Frederico Lane, and other names that paved the way for Zoology in Brazil.

 Since the zoological collection of the Museu Paulista has stood out and came to form the Department of Zoology of the State of São Paulo’s Office of Agriculture in 1939, which in 1969 was incorporated into the Universidade de São Paulo as the Museu de Zoologia, the Hymenoptera collection continues to grow, especially with the deposit of material resulting from academic projects and environmental impact studies conducted in various regions of the country.
-In 1981, Dr. Carlos Roberto F. Brandão was hired as curator and remains responsible for the collection until today.
+Dr. Carlos Roberto F. Brandão (1981-present) and Dr. Gabriela Procopio Camacho (2022-present) are currently the collection curators.

 Among the recent efforts that have contributed the most to the expansion of the collection are the collection projects in the Cerrados in all their formations and the project “Wealth and diversity of Hymenoptera and Isoptera along a latitudinal gradient in the Atlantic Forest – the rain forest of eastern Brazil” (1999-2005), of the BIOTA-FAPESP Program (Proc.
 03/11170-2), in which the fauna of these insects along the Atlantic Forest was inventoried in all eastern portion of the country.
 Recently, with the collaboration of the Universidade Estadual de Feira de Santana (Casadinho Project 16/2008 MCT/CNPq/CT-Infra/CT-Petro/Ação Transversal IV), the caatingas were emphasized.
 In 2009 we joined the National Institute of Science and Technology of the Hymenoptera Parasitoids of Southeastern Brazil (INCT-HYMPAR/Sudeste Proc.
 FAPESP 14/50940-2) as depository of the several superfamilies of parasitoids, inaugurating a new phase for the Hymenoptera research group.
 Other important projects include the North-South Railroad Monitoring Program and the Rapid Environmental Impact Assessments in the State of Tocantins (2003-2006), and the Wildlife Conservation Program in the HPP of Jirau’s area of influence (2010-2013).
 In these expeditions the fauna of Hymenoptera was inventoried in several biomes and environmental strata, through the use of different collection techniques.